 Unfortunately, also like the Internet before it, large incumbents may come to view this disruptive technology as a threat, and try to call people who use it pirates and thieves.
 That is why Public Knowledge is focusing on 3D printing now, before Congress starts hearing from the incumbents.
 By highlighting the benefits of 3D printing, we hope to make Congress think twice before passing laws to restrict this amazing technology.

-Most importantly, we work on connecting the entrepreneurs behind the incredible innovations of 3D printing to policymakers in DC so that their voice is heard and this exciting new technology has the chance to flourish without being stifled.
+Public Knowledge is connecting the entrepreneurs behind the incredible innovations of 3D printing to policymakers in DC so that their voice is heard and this exciting new technology has the chance to flourish without being stifled.

 To learn more check out the following:

 PK Vice President Michael Weinberg wrote two white papers on the topic, It Will Be Awesome If They Don’t Screw It Up: 3D Printing, Intellectual Property, and the Fight over the Next Great Disruptive Technology and What’s the Deal with Copyright and 3D Printing

 Here are the PK experts on this issue: